Skip to main content

 SPECIFIC POPULATIONS

-Renal Impairment: Not recommended in patients with baseline eGFR ≤45 mL/min/1.73 m2 unless benefit exceeds risk.
+Renal Impairment: LUPKYNIS is not recommended in patients with baseline eGFR ≤45 mL/min/1.73 m2 unless benefit exceeds risk.
 If used in this population, reduce LUPKYNIS dose.

 Hepatic Impairment: For mild or moderate hepatic impairment, reduce LUPKYNIS dose.
 Avoid use with severe hepatic impairment.

-Please see Prescribing Information including Boxed Warning and Medication Guide for LUPKYNIS.
+Please see full Prescribing Information including Boxed Warning and Medication Guide for additional Important Safety Information about LUPKYNIS.

 Indication

-LUPKYNIS is indicated in combination with a background immunosuppressive therapy regimen for the treatment of adult patients with active lupus nephritis (LN).
 Limitations of Use: Safety and efficacy of LUPKYNIS have not been established in combination with cyclophosphamide.
 Use of LUPKYNIS is not recommended in this situation.

 Important Safety Information